Just Rural Transition

 Vision and Endorsers

-A wide range of countries and organizations endorse the work and vision of the JRT: transforming the way we produce and consume food to be healthier, more sustainable, and more equitable.
+A wide range of countries and organisations endorse the work and vision of the JRT.
+Together, we are transforming the way we produce and consume food to be healthier, more sustainable, and more equitable.

 2030 Vision Statement